frsteinb/bjcp-2015-styleguide/README.md

   ```
   make status
   ```
 - Note: We aim for a real translation.
-Even if you are convinced that adding details or rephrasing sections would make sense, please don't do that!
+Even if you are convinced that adding new details or rephrasing sections would make sense, please don't do that!
 (Maybe, we should establish a way to take notes in such cases.
 Let's discuss this, if you feel a real need.)
 - Take care for a consistent wording of all subject matter specific terms throughout the whole styleguide.
-- To supply your work back upstream to the repository you need write access, please talk to the project maintainers.
-Then, use Git as usual (we cannot supply a Git here, but in general do something like...):
+- To supply your work back upstream to the repository server you need write access, please talk to the project maintainers.
+Then, use Git as usual (we cannot supply a Git tutorial here, but in general do something like):
   ```
   git add de/*.xml
   git commit -a